 - A. Progressive card games with a progressive jackpot of \$25,000 or more shall be monitored and recorded by dedicated cameras that provide coverage of: - 1.
 The table surface, sufficient that the card values and card suits can be clearly identified; - 2.
 An overall view of the entire table with sufficient clarity to identify customers and dealer; and, - 3.
 A view of the posted jackpot amount. - B. Except for card game tournaments, a dedicated camera(s) with sufficient clarity must be used to provide: - 1.
 An overview of the activities on each card table surface, including card faces and cash and/or cash equivalents; - 2.
 An overview of card game activities, including patrons and dealers; and, - 3.
-An unobstructed view of all posted progressive pool amounts. - C. The surveillance system shall record the general activities in each card room and be capable of identifying the employees performing the different functions.
-For Tiers B and C only, the surveillance system shall monitor and record general activities in each card room with sufficient clarity to identify the employees performing the different functions.
+An unobstructed view of all posted progressive pool amounts.

+C. The surveillance system shall monitor and record general activities in each card room with sufficient clarity to identify the employees performing the different functions.